Chummy1984/technical-writing-portfolio/api_docs_EN/worldbank_api.md

 ### 5.2.
 Sample Response JSON (with `format=json`)

 To receive the response in JSON format, add the `format=json` parameter to the request.
-See above in “4.
-Optional Parameters”.

 ```json
 [